November 1, 2017

 2. An all-purpose cooktop

 Grill a couple of steaks.
 Fry up pancakes.
 Boil a pot of water for coffee.
-This compact camp stove does it all.
+This versatile camp stove does it all.
 “I’d love to get this as a gift,” says Fiona.
 “It’s super versatile, and it’d be easy to store in my tiny apartment.”

 3. A camping cookbook